How to Control Grubs

 To tell if your lawn is infested with grubs, pull on the area of turf in question.
 If the turf comes up easily like new sod, check the soil.
 If grubs are present, you should easily see them.

-If your lawn currently has grubs, a contact insecticide should be applied immediately.
+If you need help with grub control in Grand Junction, follow this advice.
+If your lawn currently has grubs, a contact insecticide needs to be applied immediately.
 This should be followed with a preventative treatment in late May to early June of the next season.

 As the old saying goes “Prevention Is The Best Cure”.
 Regular fertilization and proper irrigation make your lawn healthy and strong.
 A healthy lawn can withstand a grub infestation much more than a lawn that lacks proper nutrition and watering.